If you’re in your 30s and have purchased or leased a home in the past five years, you know firsthand just how expensive Toronto has become.

 Health and Wellness

 In today’s climate, most young people would consider health and wellness more of a necessity than ever before.
-Unless you have a gym in your condo, a gym membership or yoga class pass is pretty essential.
-According to Numbeo.com, the average cost of a gym membership in Toronto is $53 – a figure that may rightfully seem low to the F45 and yoga studio set.
+Unless you have a gym in your condo, a gym membership or yoga class pass is pretty essential to keeping it together.
+According to Numbeo.com, the average cost of a gym membership in Toronto is $53.32 – a figure that may rightfully seem low to the F45 and yoga studio set.
 While there are gym memberships for as little as $20-$30 per month, many young professional 30-somethings spend over $100 per month on their fit body cause.
-So, let’s just agree that the average 30-something likely spends $70 on fitness.
+So, let’s meet somewhere in the middle and suggest that the average 30-something likely spends a minimum of $70 per month on fitness.

 Personal Care and Household Items

-Total personal care and household items cost: $45
+Total personal care and household items cost: $114 (per person)

 Based on packages from major providers Rogers and Bell, the average phone bill for a 4 GB plan with unlimited texting and calls within Canada will dent the wallet by about $90 per month.

 Whether it’s a surprise computer repair, a broken home appliance, a pricey prescription, or a last-minute flight, unexpected extras inevitably pop up – whether you have a child or not.
 Then there are things like the clothes on your back, haircuts, concert tickets, birthday and baby shower gifts (for others), and anything else that isn’t essential to live, but nice to have.
-The average cost of extras is estimated at around $200 per month for single 30-somethings.
+The average cost of extras is estimated at around $200.00 per month for an individual 30-something.

 By your 30s, you come to realize the value of investing in vacations – even if this involves a handful of local weekend getaways or staycations per year – when it comes to work/life balance and mental health.
-Assuming a weeklong vacation with flights will typically set you back between $1500-2000, you should try to allocate at least $150 per month to that vacation fund.
+Assuming a weeklong vacation with flights will typically set you back at least $2000, you should try to allocate $167.00 per month to that vacation fund.

 Health and Wellness: $70

-Keep in mind, if you rent, have roommates, and/or eat-in every night of the week, there’s a lot of room to save and cut corners.
-This is simply intended to offer insight into the average cost many professionals in their 30s are facing when trying to live in downtown Toronto… and have any fun at all.
+Keep in mind, if you rent, don’t own a car, or eat-in every night of the week, there’s a lot of room to save and cut corners.
+This is simply intended to offer insight into the average cost many professionals in their 30s are facing when trying to live with kids in downtown Toronto… and have any fun at all.
+If you do find ways to save some money, we suggest one of the ways to spend it wisely would be to start putting it towards an RESP for your children.